-- 11.44 Generally, Central Authorities and other public authorities are to bear their own costs in carrying out their tasks under the 2000 Convention.399 In this context, the term "public authorities" refers to the administrative authorities of the Contracting Parties and not to the courts.400 Therefore, court costs and, more generally, the costs of proceedings and lawyers' fees are excluded from the scope of Article 36. - 11.45 The costs envisioned by this provision include, but are not limited to: - the fixed costs of the functioning of the competent authorities; - the costs of correspondence and transmissions, including translation costs; - the costs of seeking out information regarding an adult and / or their property; - the costs of assisting with discovering the whereabouts of an adult; - the costs of the organisation of mediation or settlement agreements; - the costs of implementation of the measures taken in another State.401 - 11.46 It should be noted that the competent authorities of Contracting Parties retain the "possibility of imposing reasonable charges for the provision of services".
-402 These charges may include, for example, the costs of locating an adult through the use of extraordinary means, such as a private investigator, or delivering certificates.
+- the costs of implementation of the measures taken in another State. - 11.45 It should be noted that the Central Authorities and other public competent authorities of Contracting Parties retain the "possibility of imposing reasonable charges for the provision of services".
+These charges may include, for example, the costs of locating an adult through the use of extraordinary means, such as a private investigator, or delivering certificates.
 If a State does impose such charges, whether the imposition of charges is seeking reimbursement for costs already incurred or requesting the provision of funds before the service is provided, the charges should be formulated "with a certain amount of moderation".
-403 In addition, competent authorities should provide clear information about such charges in advance. - 11.47 Article 36(2) provides the possibility for Contracting Parties to enter into agreements among themselves concerning the allocation of charges when applying the Convention.404
+In addition, competent authorities should provide clear information about such charges in advance. - 11.46 Article 36(2) provides the possibility for Contracting Parties to enter into agreements among themselves concerning the allocation of charges when applying the Convention.